Formation

 Digging Deeper

-If you want to dig deeper into the Gospel for this year’s lectionary cycle, then this group is for you.
-We have slowly been working our way through Luke’s gospel, and we will continue to do so until the end of November this fall.
+If you want to dig deeper into this year’s lectionary cycle, then this group is for you.
+We will read the Bible passages for the upcoming week, looking for insights, questions, connections and themes.
 We do some historical background of the text, but we do so with an ear to how we can convert that learning to how we apply it to our lives right now in the world we live in today.
-No questions are off the table, so come for an honest conversation and deepening your understanding of your faith through the Gospel of Luke.
+No questions are off the table, so come for an honest conversation and deepening your understanding of your faith through the lectionary.

 St. Stephen’s Book Club: Righteous Readers

-3rd Wednesday of the month, 1-3pm in the Chapel (year-round)
+3rd Wednesday of the month, 1-3pm in the Chapel (on break during the summer)

 Contact Person: Cathy